NEW ZEALAND

 1. Ian Wishart reckons that the murderer was Inspector Hutton's assistant, police sargeant Len Johnston.
 Yeah, right!

 2. Was it Arthur Thomas?
-His motive - had courted Jeanette, but she had married another man.
+His motive - he had courted Jeanette, but she had married another man.
 The circumstantial evidence - his .22 rifle was the only one found in the neighbourhood with six right-handed riflings.
 However, one of the rifling ridges on Thomas's .22 was damaged and made a distinctive mark on a bullet, whilst none of the bullets from the bodies showed this distinctive mark.

 4. Was it Jeanette Crewe?
 When Jeanette's body was examined, bruises were found on her face.
 Dr Sprott's theory was that her husband had beaten her up, and she grabbed the household .22 and shot him in a fit of rage, then shot herself.
-Len Demler knew there would be no life-insurance payout for suicide, so he disposed of the bodies, off the Tuakau Bridge and into the Waikato River, to make it look like a double murder.
+Len Demler knew there would be no life-insurance payout for suicide, so he disposed of the bodies, off the Tuakau Bridge and into the Waikato River, to make it look like a double murder.If you think that is more probable, sing...

-Harvey Crewe went berko, bashed his wife
+Harvey Crewe went crazy, bashed his wife

 She grabbed his gun and fired to save her life

-Then she saw her husband dead
+But when she saw him dead

-Turned the gun to her own head
+She turned the gun to her own head

-In the cold in the cold and murky depths of the Waikato
+the cold and murky depths of the Waikato

 Songlist - Home